Tloru/hacker-laws/README.md

 Related to:

 - Upton Sinclair's famous line, _"It is difficult to get a man to understand something, when his salary depends upon his not understanding it!"_
-- Clay Christensen's _The Innovator's Dilemma_
+- Clayton M. Christensen's _The Innovator's Dilemma_

 See also: